Last update: 17.05.2017. Added images and recommended resource links.

 • Thru-Hull – Best signal quality but difficult to install.
 Goes right through the hull to the bottom of the boat.

-• In-Hull – Glued to inside of hull.
+• In-Hull – Glued inside of the hull.
 Signal penetrates through the hull and doesn’t need direct water contact to work.

 • Trolling Motor – Installed, usually permanently, inside the propeller hub of a trolling motor.